Art Cruz

-Arthur Cruz (born May 27, 1988) is an American musician, best known as the drummer of heavy metal band Lamb of God.
-He is the former drummer of Winds of Plague, Prong and Klogr.
+Arthur Robert T Peyton Cruz (born May 27, 1988) is an American musician, currently the drummer of heavy metal band Lamb of God.
+He is a former drummer of Winds of Plague and Prong.

 Early life

-Cruz was born May 27, 1988, in Downey, California.
-He grew up in the suburb city of South El Monte located east of Los Angeles in the San Gabriel Valley.
-While attending South El Monte High School, Cruz joined the marching band percussion section and performed from 2004–2006.
+Cruz attended South El Monte High School in Southern California, joining the marching band percussion section during 2004–2006.

-Music career
+Career

 Winds of Plague

 In 2008, Cruz was asked to join Winds of Plague and recorded the album The Great Stone War.
 The album peaked at No. 72 on the Billboard 200.
 In 2011 he performed on the band's next album, Against the World, which peaked at No. 60 on the Billboard 200.
 In 2012, Cruz left Winds of Plague citing "creative differences".
 Cruz returned as their drummer in 2015, and would also perform on the album Blood of My Enemy in 2017.
-In 2021, he left Winds of Plague in order to focus on Lamb of God, which he joined in 2018.
+In 2021, he left Winds of Plague in order to focus on Lamb of God, which he officially joined in 2019.